 A serious case of ‘Kindytude’

 Apparently it’s very normal and common that they take out any built up emotions on the people they feel most comfortable with and that would be YOU!
-Even on the days you think you’ve nailed it by bringing them a donut for afternoon tea they’ll lose their mind because it is the wrong coloured icing.
+Even on the days you think you’ve nailed it by bringing them a donut for afternoon tea, they’ll lose their mind because it ‘s the wrong coloured icing.
 Buckle up for a few rough weeks – we promise it does improve!

-There’s likely to be a kindy kid already reading novels and another with handwriting like your grandmother’s.
+There’s likely to be a kindy kid already reading novels and another with handwriting as perfect as your grandmother’s.
 Don’t stress about it – give your kid time to find their groove as they all progress at a different pace and are ‘better’ at certain things than others.
 It is what it is.
 There are some seriously bright kids out there and there are some seriously coached kids out there too.

 The path to reading

 Learning to read is hard and you’re a huge part of this journey.
 Before our kids started school we’d heard lots of times “Don’t worry, they’ll learn that at school.”
 This is true to an extent but it doesn’t mean that there’s not work to be done at home to help your child on this journey.
 Sure, most kindy kids don’t have homework or it starts a little later in the year.
-However they do take home ‘readers’ (books designed to help them learn to read) and there’s an expectation that parents help them read these each night, or morning if that works better for you and your child.
+However, they do take home ‘readers’ (books designed to help them learn to read) and there’s an expectation that parents help them read these each night, or morning if that works better for you and your child.

 Your child’s teacher may have some suggestions of ways to mix things up when learning these.
-Each child is different so you just have to find out what works for yours.
+Each child is different so you just have to find what works for yours.
 You could play bingo or memory with them for example.
 But let’s face it, this kind of thing on certain days is just a huge chore and a form of parental torture when you’ve looked at the word ‘that’ for the hundredth time and they stare blankly at you!

 You will likely become busier that you were before.
 Seems impossible right??
 You now have a full 5 days up your sleeve so how can this be?
 For those who have kids in daycare your day is suddenly MUCH shorter – you HAVE to be there on the bell to pick them up and 3pm is way earlier than the luxury of 5.30pm or 6pm or just picking them up whenever you were ready to!

-The school day of six hours is super short, then add in doing tuckshop, uniform shop or class reading, your ACTUAL job, household errands & chores and getting organised for library day, sports day, news day, combined with class birthday parties and extra-curricular activities and it leaves about 3 seconds spare in your day!
+The school day of six hours is super short, then add in doing canteen, uniform shop or class reading, your ACTUAL job, household errands & chores and getting organised for library day, sports day, news day, combined with class birthday parties and extra-curricular activities and it leaves about 3 seconds spare in your day!